samjones00/docs/docs/_documentation/DigitalOcean-GitHub-Action-Mix.md

 docker-compose -f ~/nginx-proxy-compose.yml up -d
 ```

-To confirm these are running, you can run `docker ps`.
+To confirm these are running, you can run `docker ps` so have a look at what containers are running on your server.

-> The external network named `webproxy` in the `nginx-proxy-compose.yml` is used by your docker applications for automatic LetsEncrypt registration.

 ## Domain setup
 Now our droplet server is all setup to host our docker apps, we want to make referring to our server easier via setting up some DNS records.